sberl/supersid/README.md

 This *SuperSID* project is an Open Source implementation that runs on Linux and Windows.
 The scripts are executable by Python 3.

-This *SuperSID* includes a text mode which allows to turn your Raspberry Pi in a SID monitor (tested on Raspbian Wheezy & Pidora distro).
+This *SuperSID* includes a text mode which allows to turn your Raspberry Pi into a SID monitor (tested on Raspbian Wheezy & Pidora distro).
 TkInter in the default GUI to ensure Python 3 compatibility.

 |Original Project  |Open Source SuperSID Project